 The Conestoga river flows through our school districts, our backyards and our lives.
-It is the thread that connects us as a community as we share those happy moment in her waters.
-Whether it be fishing, kayaking, tubing, creek stomping, laying in the shade and listening to her soothing voice or sharing in the rich history of the river, the Conestoga River Club stands ready to make our river clean, healthy and accessible to all, now and in the future.
+It is the thread that connects us as a community as we share those happy moments in her waters.
+Whether it be fishing, kayaking, tubing, creek stomping, lying in the shade and listening to her soothing voice or sharing in the rich history of the river, the Conestoga River Club stands ready to make our river clean, healthy and accessible to all, now and in the future.

 AD CRABLE | Outdoors Columnist May 31, 2020

 “My passion for the Conestoga happened the first time I put a kayak in it and it took me back home.
 I don’t know what else to say.
 It just felt like home.”

 Home to Todd Roy being West Virginia.
 Now, 15 paddling years later, the 51-year-old East Petersburg resident wants to give back.
 He has just formed the Conestoga River Club, a nonprofit dedicated to education, conservation and improvement, including litter cleanups, restoration work with volunteers, more river access and better launch and take-out points.

 Roy, a temporarily grounded chef at a York city restaurant, launched the Conestoga River Club Facebook page and is all ears for shaping the group’s mission.

 Among the possibilities: expanding the Conestoga Water Trail north of Brownstown, online paddling routes, a shuttle service for paddlers and establishing a YouTube channel for members to post and share river trips and how-to information.

 Also, cultivating relationships with river landowners and getting paddlers to respect landowners’ rights, especially around portages.
 “I want to see landowners say, ‘Oh look, there’s someone paddling, not there goes another one of those &$@!,’ ” Roy says.